 Cancellation terms form part of the original contract you agreed to when you made your booking.
 You will have received a copy of this contract by email at the time of booking.
 You can also see these terms on my online booking page in section 10.

 Briefly… The client is due a refund of part of the package price upon cancellation, and this refund reduces nearer to the wedding date.
 For instance, if you were to make a cancellation 30-60 days before the wedding, you would receive a refund of 20% of the package price, and 80% would be due.
 So it’s important that you let me know of your cancellation as soon as possible.

 This may make me the worst businessman in the world but I’m going to be honest and say that I have no intention charging these amounts to my clients during the present crisis.
-Yes, I have a family and a mortgage, and I like to eat, and I have literally no income due until September at the very earliest now, but I understand that you guys are in just same situation.
-I’m going to suggest that if you need to cancel as a result of Covid19 crisis, I’ll accept 50% of any fees due.
+Yes, I have a family and a mortgage, and I like to eat, and I have next to no income, but I understand that you guys are in just the same situation.
+I’m going to suggest that if you cancel as a result of the Covid19 crisis, I’ll accept 50% of any fees due.

 If I get ill or have to isolate.

 I’m pleased to say that I’m a member of several local networks of professional wedding suppliers, all of which include some top photographer friends of mine.

 Between us, we already have plans in place to cover weddings for our fellow members at very short notice if required.
 I’m confident that I can make sure your day is covered by a qualified and experienced professional photographer, and I’m ready to be called upon to do the same for them if asked.